brslv/escpr/README.md

 ---

 #### Installing
 **Escpr** is a pretty simple class.
-Simply download a zip or clone the repository in the root of your project.
+Just download a zip or clone the repository in the root of your project.
 Then load it:

 ```php
 <?php